nebojsa-io/hydra-demo/docs/hydra-dev-guide.md

 # Hydra development

-This guide is meant to be a tutorial on how to develop an application on Hydra.
-It will the reader is already familiar with developing a DApp on Cardano and will focus on the differences between the two.
+This guide is meant to be a tutorial on how to develop an application that processes transactions in a Hydra head.
+It will assume the reader is already familiar with developing a DApp on Cardano and will focus on the differences between the two.

 ## On-chain code